sg-dev/sg-website/content/publications/2011/garcia2011emotions-in-product/index.md

   some properties of the distributions of positive and negative emotions expressed in product reviews.
-This analysis and model can provide guidelines to manufacturers on how to increase customer satisfaction and how to measure the emotional impact of marketing campaigns through reviews data.
+This analysis and model can provide guidelines to manufacturers on how to increase customer satisfaction and how to measure the emotional impact of marketing campaigns through reviews data."
 publication: IEEE International Conference on Privacy, Security, Risk, and Trust, and IEEE International Conference on Social Computing, PASSAT/SocialCom
 url_pdf: http://ieeexplore.ieee.org/xpl/articleDetails.jsp?tp=&arnumber=6113152